adadurov/prom-netcore7-demo/README.md

 - choose Data Sources
 - click Add new data source (blue button to the right)
 - choose Prometheus
-- URL: http://prometheus:9090 (thg host is inside docker-compose network)
+- URL: http://prometheus:9090 (the host is inside docker-compose network)
 - click 'test and save' at the bottom

 ### Import a preconfigured dashboard JSON file